AntonTegnelov/agentic_problem_solver/README.md

   - [ ] verify that it works
   - [ ] write unit tests
   - [ ] write integration tests

+- create CI/CD that automatically runs all test

 - enable the ai to break down the prompt into TODO lists following a standardized format